chaterz/chaterz/README.md

-# chaterz
+# Chaterz
 Chat app for professionals

-What is Chaterz?
+# What is Chaterz?
 It is an opensource chat app for professionals from various fields.
 For specific features kindly refer the list "Features".

-Two main pillars which make it unique
+# Two main pillars which make it unique
 1) Identity verification of users
 2) Protection of privacy of users

-Project links
+# Project links
 Discussion room - https://gitter.im/Chat-for-professionals/Lobby
 Mockup - https://chaterz-concept-one.netlify.com
 Trello - https://trello.com/b/Yh5b9pw8/chaterz

-Language
+# Language
 Javascript or any based on Javascript

-Framework
+# Frameworks
 React | NodeJS - Express
 Well use anyone you like for this project.
 We will accept any and every framework, library or tools as long as it complies with following broad principles:
 1) Open-source